lavaeh2008/python-learning/README.md

 Welcome to my Python learning repository!

-This repo documents my progress as I learn Python from the basics and build my programming skills for my future in **Computer Engineering**.
+This repo documents my progress as I learn Python from the basics and build my programming skills for my future in Computer Engineering.

 What I'm Learning